Smurphy-git/HomeStat/docs/README.md

 * See raw attributes from Hubitat and Apple Homekit
 * Assign an alias to any device to use a more family friendly name

-**Dashboard:**  The main screen of HomeStat.
+**Dashboard:**  The main view of HomeStat.
 It shows GroupNames and the status of the devices associated with the groups.

 **Group:** The core concept of HomeStat is placing your devices into one of more groups.
 Those groups are displayed on the dashboard of HomeStat.
 I prefer group names based on functionality of devices, but you may also use groups based of locations
 * Lights, Motion, Doors, Family, Batteries, Temperature